Logic-Legends/Decision-Making-Frmwk/README.md

 4. Wait for pull request to be merged on ``develop`` branch
 5. If make sure you meet DOD, wait for pull request to be merged on `main` branch

+# Pre-requisites

+TODO: What software packages and versions are we assuming? e.g. Node 18.15.0

 # Client-side(React)
 # Installation
-1. Navigate to your project directory in the terminal.
+1. Navigate to the root of your project directory in the terminal.
 2. run `npm install` command
 # Running the Client-side
 1. Navigate to the client folder by running `cd client` and then run `npm run dev`
 2. or run `npm run dev:client` from the root
 (Note : if you get any server error after installaton,make sure about your node version by running `node -v`. you need to have `16.17.0` version of node)

+TODO: which URL do we navigate to?

 # Server-side(Node.js)
 # Installation
 1. Navigate to your project directory in the terminal.
 2. run `npm install` command

 # Running the Server-side
 1. Navigate to the root directory of your project in the terminal.
 2. Run the command `npm run dev:server` to start the development server.